andnaufal/credit-risk-ML-classifier/README.md

 From the exploratory data analysis, we found out few insight about credit risk patterns:

 * There a correlation between loan amount and credit risk.
 Borrowers with higher credit risk, as indicated by lower credit grades, tend to borrow larger amounts of loans.
-* There's orrelation between Interest rate and credit risk.
+* There's correlation between Interest rate and credit risk.
 Borrowers with higher credit risk, as indicated by lower credit grades, tend to borrow with higher interest rate, while borrowers with lower credit risk, indicated by higher credit grades, tend to borrow with smaller interest rate.
 * Individuals with longer employment lengths tend to demonstrate greater financial stability and reliability, leading to lower credit risk.
 On the other hand, those with shorter employment lengths might be perceived as less stable, potentially resulting in higher credit risk.
 *The higher individual using their available credit, the lower their credit risk grade are.
 And the lower individual utilized their credit, the higher their grade are.